thonymg/wagtail-starter-kit/README.md

 1. Clone this repository [https://github.com/wagtail-examples/wagtail-starter-kit.git](https://github.com/wagtail-examples/wagtail-starter-kit.git) to a location on your computer
 2. Change into the project directory
+3. Copy `.env.example` to `.env` and choose your database (default is SQLite).
+Set `DATABASE=sqlite|postgres|mysql`.
-3. Run `make build` to build the Docker containers
+4. Run `make build` to build the Docker containers
-4. Run `make up` to start the Docker containers
+5. Run `make up` to start the Docker containers
-5. Run `make migrate` to apply database migrations
+6. Run `make migrate` to apply database migrations
-6. Run `make superuser` to create a superuser
+7. Run `make superuser` to create a superuser
-7. Run `make run` to start the Django development server
+8. Run `make run` to start the Django development server

+Note: `.env` is required. `make build` and `make up` validate environment variables via `make check-env` and will fail if required values are missing.
+See `.env.example` for all keys.

 ### Quick start